Host Microbe Core People

 Professor, Comparative Medicine

-Co-Core Director, RDP and CFRTC Host Microbe Core
+Co-Core Director, CFRTC Host Microbe Core

 Dr. Frevert, a comparative pathologist and veterinary-scientist, has considerable experience with host-microbe interactions with expertise in the use of animal models to study the immune response to Toll-like receptor agonists plus live bacteria and viruses.
 With Co-Director Hoffman, he will manage the day-to-day operation of the Core.
 He will work closely with Brian Johnson in performing analyses, training, and services related to host responses, including microscopy, histology and digital pathology, and assays for immune functions.
 With Dr. Hoffman, Dr. Frevert will share responsibility for assuring that core functions, services, and training are completed and implemented in a timely fashion.
 He will be available for consultation and data analysis and interpretation.